Click here for the home page

 (From the Oriental Institute, Chicago.)

 To explain all this, Petrie proposed the "Dynastic Race theory" to explain the changes.
-According to this, a group of outsiders invaded and conquered Nubt; artifacts at Nekhen (Hierakonpolis), a town far up the Nile, tell us that Nekhen was a second base for the same people.
+According to this, a group of outsiders invaded and conquered Nubt; artifacts at Nekhen tell us that Nekhen was a second base for the same people.
 Petrie also called these elite foreigners the "Falcon Tribe," because the falcon was one of their symbols from the start, and soon Nekhen became the main cult center for Horus, the Egyptian falcon god.
 Nubt is where the Nile meets the Wadi Hammamat, a sixty-mile-long valley at the narrowest point between the Nile and the Red Sea, so he went on to suggest that the newcomers were Mesopotamians, who sailed around Arabia, entered the Red Sea, and marched through the Wadi Hammamat to get here.
-Later on one of their descendants would conquer the rest of Egypt and crown himself as the first pharaoh.(8)
+Later on one of their descendants would conquer the rest of Egypt and crown himself as the first pharaoh.(9)

-The "Dynastic Race" theory went out of fashion in the mid-twentieth century, because it was too politically incorrect for a post-colonial world.
+The "Dynastic Race" theory went out of fashion in the mid-twentieth century, because it was too politically incorrect for a time when the world's most advanced nations were shedding their colonies.
 Then in 1998 it was revived by another British Egyptologist, David Rohl, who felt that the story of newcomers in Egypt could be told correctly if the imperialist elements were left out.
 Besides the previously mentioned evidence, Rohl cited the following:

 1. Petroglyphs in the eastern desert, showing high-prowed boats and pear-shaped maces; the Sumerians had both items first.